littlemisst/dsc-solution-challenge/README.md

 ### Prerequisites

-List of software to be installed
+List of software to be installed:

-Flutter
+* Flutter
-Dart
+* Dart
-Android Studio
+* Android Studio

 ### Installing